 Government grants often stipulate how the grant must be used by the recipient and provide that the grant must be wholly or partially repaid if specified conditions are not met.
 It is always important to examine the terms and conditions of the particular grant.
-However, generally if a recipient has a contingent obligation to repay all or part of the

-See 5.2 for a discussion of the meaning of "grant in kind".
+However, generally if a recipient has a contingent obligation to repay all or part of the grant under specified circumstances, which may or may not happen, it does not impact on the fact that the grant is received by the recipient on its own behalf and for its own benefit.
+Therefore, the full amount must be included in gross income at the time of receipt.
+A contingent obligation to repay the grant, does not make the grant a loan.
+The recipient can use the money but there is a consequence, in the form of the contingent obligation to repay all or part of the grant, if it is used otherwise than intended or if certain milestones are not met.